 Students in Manila worked with artist Rev Cruz, who expressed their awe of the River Witham through story stones, painting each stone to depict the river, its flora and fauna and the people depending on it and combining everything to create a river with unique heritage.

-This year we are working in works at home and in Ethiopia, Zambia, Vietnam, Nepal, Sierra Leone and Nigeria.
+In 2017 we are working at home and in Ethiopia, Zambia, Vietnam, Nepal, Sierra Leone and Nigeria.